 Taking time off from the band between 1999 and 2009, TONY turned his musical interests toward studio work and family.
 Then in 2009, ready to record more thrash, and recognizing the WHIPLASH fan preference for the early recordings that featured his vocals, TONY started up WHIPLASH as a three-piece once again.
 The seventh release, "Unborn Again," brought WHIPLASH on a round of touring, reigniting fan interest in Europe and South America.

 With the opportunity to devote more time to music, TONY sought to strengthen the old school thrash sound.
 He recruited the talents of an acclaimed, precision-timing drummer, Dan Foord, and a veteran, local scene bassist, Dank DeLong.
-This power trio produced the tight, focused, thrashing unit that TONY needed.
-2011-2012 saw WHIPLASH on tour to more South American and European cities, performing old school, classic WHIPLASH songs.
-Writing the 8th WHIPLASH record, "Old School American Way," has brought TONY full circle - back to his thrash roots.
+This power trio produced the tight, focused, thrashing unit that TONY envisioned.
+2011–2012 saw WHIPLASH on tour to more South American and European cities, performing old school, classic WHIPLASH songs.

 TONY PORTARO - THEN & NOW